oscar-system/Oscar.jl/docs/src/DeveloperDocumentation/printing.md

     if get(io, :supercompact, false)
       print(io, "supercompact printing of newring")
     else
-      println(io, "I am a new ring and always print in one line: ) print(IOContext(io, :supercompact => true), base_ring(R))
+      println(io, "I am a new ring and always print in one line" ) print(IOContext(io, :supercompact => true), base_ring(R))
     end
 end